 One of the most common risks for premature or medically fragile babies is respiratory syncytial virus, or RSV.
 For most children it can cause nothing more than the common cold.
 Colds are no fun, but they’re generally not that dangerous.
 RSV in premature or medically fragile infants can be dangerous and even deadly.
-While this is of course terrifying, there are steps to take to protect your baby.
+While this is very scary, there are steps to take to protect your baby.

 What is RSV?

 RSV, or respiratory syncytial virus, is highly contagious virus that affects the respiratory tract.
 It is most common in the fall and winter months, when colds are more prevalent.
 Generally children get it before the age of two, and they usually recover on their own.
-However, each year in the United States, RSV leads more than 57,000 hospitalizations among children younger than 5 years old1 and is the leading cause of hospitalizations among children ages 1 – 3.2
+However, each year in the United States, RSV leads to more than 58,000 hospitalizations among children younger than 5 years old1 and is the leading cause of hospitalizations among children ages 1 – 3.2

 Who is at risk for RSV?

 Babies under two are most likely to be affected by RSV.
 However, newborns under 8 to 10 weeks are at most risk.
 In addition, premature infants, children younger than two with heart or lung problems, and children who are medically fragile are at the greatest risk of infection.